-You'll find links to specific subjects that you or your students may want more information about.
+You'll be able to link on specific subjects that you or your students may want more information about.
 The body of the Engagement Guide invites exploration before and after the performance, giving each student tools to make personal and meaningful connections during the show.